Corfu has an excellent bus service that will help you discover Corfu Town, reach its main beach resorts and explore the wider island.

 Not all lines stop/start here though – some leave from Mitropolitou Methodiou which is a short walk down the road.
 Ask at the kiosk if you’re unsure where to find your stop.

-The bus stops are on a busy traffic junction and next to a small nondescript park.
-There aren’t any facilities (toilets, shop) and it’s not the nicest place to wait however the square is surrounded by cafes, ATMs, and shops.
+The bus stops are in a busy traffic junction and next to a small nondescript park.
+There aren’t any facilities (toilets, shop) and it’s not the nicest place to wait, however the square is surrounded by cafes, ATMs, and shops.

 Corfu Green Buses

-The ‘Green Buses’ are the coaches (not always green – sometimes white!) who run routes from Corfu Town out around the island.
+The ‘Green Buses’ are the coaches (not always green – sometimes white!) which run routes from Corfu Town out around the island.

 Routes